Sofia Kenin: Early life and background

-Sofia Kenin was born in Moscow to Alexander and Svetlana Kenin.
+Sofia Kenin was born in Moscow, Russia, to Alexander and Svetlana Kenin.
+Kenin is Jewish, and was born in a Jewish family, and has a younger sister.
 Her family moved to the United States a few months after she was born.
 They had previously left the Soviet Union to live in New York City in 1987 but returned to Russia for Kenin's birth so that other family members could help raise her initially.
 Her mother had worked as a nurse in the Soviet Union, and her parents had only $286 when they first moved to the United States.

 Kenin began playing tennis at the age of five, drawing inspiration from her father who had played recreationally.
 Her parents recognized her potential and arranged for her to begin training with Rick Macci in Broward County, Florida.
 Macci coached Kenin for seven years until she was 12.
 He remarked: "Back then [when Kenin was five], I came right out and said Sofia was the scariest little creature I’d ever seen.
 It was unique: the hand-eye coordination and her ability to take the ball immediately right after the bounce.
 I have a lot of kids do that, but it was almost like it was baked in already, even though she was little and the racket was actually bigger than her.
-The only player I’ve seen like that is [former world No. 1] Martina Hingis."
+The only player I’ve seen like that is former world No. 1 Martina Hingis."
 Kenin has also worked with Nick Bollettieri.
-Her primary coach had always been her father until May 2021.
+Her primary coach had always been her father except from May 2021 to November 2021.
+Her childhood tennis idols were Serena Williams and Maria Sharapova.
+Kenin particularly has praised Sharapova's fierce competitiveness.

 Kenin had success in tennis at a young age, which garnered widespread attention in the tennis community and helped put her on the covers of tennis magazines.
 Kenin began playing in United States Tennis Association (USTA) girls' 10-and-under tournaments at the age of seven, and became the top-ranked player in Florida in that division.
 She later was ranked No. 1 in the USTA national rankings for each of the 12, 14, 16, and 18-and-under divisions.
-Kenin had the opportunity to interact with ATP and WTA professional tennis players as a young child, including hitting with Anna Kournikova at age seven, partnering with Jim Courier against Venus Williams and Todd Martin as part of an exhibition event, and receiving a tour of the Miami Open from Kim Clijsters.
+Kenin had the opportunity to interact with ATP and WTA tennis players as a young child, including hitting with Anna Kournikova at age seven, partnering with Jim Courier against Venus Williams and Todd Martin as part of an exhibition event, and receiving a tour of the Miami Open from Kim Clijsters.